TAbdiukov/CCSP-Mnemonics/README.md

 ### Legal

-* CLOUD Act 2018 - FBI can access CLOUD even outside the U.S. (in violation of GDPR)
+* CLOUD Act 2018 - FBI can access CLOUD even outside the U.S. (in conflict with GDPR)

 ### SOC